gjemiolo-git/flashgen-backend/README.md

 - `DB_PORT`: Port to the database
 - `DB_SUPERUSER`: Superuser for database
 - `DB_PASSWORD`: Password for database
+- `DB_URL`: URL for the database, when deploying - Overwrites local settings when present

 - `JWT_SECRET`: Secret for JWT
+- `COOKIE_DOMAIN`: For JWT Security, when domain is not on public suffix list.

 - `OPENAI_API_KEYY`: API KEY to OpenAI(Spelling due to overriding with local key.)
 - `OPENAI_API_URL`: URL for OPENAI if different or changed